Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 Because data pipelines are cloud-based, you do not need to build infrastructure or hire engineers to maintain them.

-Plus, you’re only paying for data sent through the pipeline.
+Plus, you are only paying for data sent through the pipeline.
 There is no need to worry about the power and maintenance costs of running a physical server 24/7.

 Data Lakes

-Once the data passes through the data pipeline, it’s stored in a data lake.
+Once the data passes through the data pipeline, it is stored in a data lake.

-These data lakes act as massive data storage centers that can host any kind of data imaginable.
+These data lakes serve as massive data storage centers that can accommodate any data imaginable.

 Before, storage was made for traditional data that could be converted into numbers, such as sales figures.
 However, with data lakes, companies can send over data such as videos, social media posts, etc.